omondigeno/ActionablePushMessages/README.md

    - Type git clone, and then paste the URL you copied.

-   - Run app from Xcode on a connected test device
+   - Run app from Xcode on a connected test device.
+Do this for 2 devices to test chat functionality

-   - Send notification using

-    https://cheza.herokuapp.com/send?category=PAYMENT_CATEGORY&message="Kindly pay KSh 500 due to Pizza Inn"
+   - To see an actionable message send a message starting with the adverbs "Please" or "Kindly" and followed by "pay" e.g., Kindly pay KSh 500 due to Pizza Inn

-    OR

-    https://cheza.herokuapp.com/send?category=CHAT_CATEGORY&message="Taking you for a test ride!"